JPEN Author Guidelines

 - a short bio of the author (about 200 words) that includes research interests (for single-author tutorials only)

-- a minimum of 2 color images to be used for the online version of the article (b/w versions will appear in the print version).
+- a minimum of 2 color images to be used for the online version of the article (black and white versions will appear in the print version unless authors choose to pay color printing fee).

-Commentaries are short, narrowly focused articles usually commissioned by the journal.
-They provide critical or alternative viewpoints on key issues and generally consist of a discussion of an article recently published in the journal.
-Although commentaries are generally commissioned by the journal (invited commentaries), unsolicited submissions are also welcome.
+Commentaries are short, narrowly focused articles usually commissioned by the Journal.
+They provide critical or alternative viewpoints on key issues and generally consist of a discussion of an article recently published in the Journal.
+Although commentaries are generally commissioned by the Journal, unsolicited submissions are also welcome.

 Case Report/Case Series